zeroc-ice/ice/python/BuildInstructionsLinuxOSX.md

 ### Python Versions

-Ice for Python supports Python versions 2.6, 2.7, 3.3 or 3.4.
+Ice for Python supports Python versions 2.6, 2.7, and 3.5.
 Note however that your Python installation must have been built with a C++ compiler that is compatible with the one used to build Ice for C++.